dedis/odyssey/docs/attributes.md

 # Attributes

 Attributes are what control access to datasets.
-A data owner sets attributes on its datasets and a data scientist set the attributes on a project that requires to use the datasets.
+A data owner sets attributes on its datasets and a data scientist sets attributes on a project that requires the use of some datasets (a project is an instance of the project smart contract).
 The attributes of the project must comply with the attributes of the selected datasets.
 For example, there might be an attribute of type "use" that defines the authorized use of a dataset.
 Let's say a data owner uploads a dataset and sets the following authorized uses:

 Authorized uses for dataset X:
 - [ ] authorized for use A